30 YEARS OF ADVICE FROM SLPs & CF-SLPs

 - When considering personal information, think from an interviewer’s perspective.
 What benefits the setting?
 For example, one of our SLPAs is an artist, and skilled with computers.
 While neither is directly related to speech, both are huge advantages to his busy supervisors.
 A CF-SLP is a multi-talented musician: wonderful for enriching the curriculum.

-*Prior to the interview, gather contact information for every setting supervisor and facility.
+*Prior to the interview, gather contact information for your previous supervisors and facilities.
 Local interviewers are quite likely to know your supervisors personally: speech-language pathology is a small world.

 Be prepared to discuss your graduate program, school-based caseload, evaluation and tools in more depth than can be presented in a resume format.